 Delta SkyClub Access

-When flying Delta same day you can access Delta SkyClubs.
-You aren’t allowed to bring in guests for free, though you can pay a discounted rate of $29 for each guest you want to take it.
+When flying Delta the same-day you can access any Delta SkyClub.
+You aren’t allowed to bring in guests for free.

 Access Delta SkyClubs with the Amex Platinum

 The Amex Platinum Card offers a Priority Pass membership, which gives you access to 1,300+ lounges around the world.
 Do note that those with the Amex Platinum don’t get access to Priority Pass restaurants.

 Access 1,300+ Priority Pass lounges around the world